-Getting vegan food in local hospitals can be quite a problem!
+Getting vegan food in local hospitals can be difficult!
 Several discussions about getting vegan food have already taken place on our Facebook group, for example here and here from late 2017 (but those posts will only be visible to members).
 There is also a UK-based Vegan Hospital Food Network

 Facebook group, "made up of ordinary people who volunteer to take food